 Am Johal 12:58

-And, you know, one of the things that's really striking about it for me and looking at documentary experimental or other films that delve into these issues, it's very clear where your social political orientation or allegiances and solidarities lie.
+You know, one of the things that's really striking about it for me and looking at documentary, experimental or other films that delve into these issues, it's very clear where your social political orientation or allegiances and solidarities lie.
 But in choosing not to go the route of a more didactic kind of mode, there is a kind of, an aesthetic turn of a kind of radical poetics that's built into the way that you work.
 Because you mess with a kind of temporal and traditional narrative form.
 And I'm wondering, what is it about that form of filmmaking that particularly draws you in because in some sense, the other way is kind of the easy way to go.
-This is like a choice in a turn, in a way but also perhaps broadens how it's received in a kind of affective sense.
+This is like a choice, and a turn, in a way, but also perhaps broadens how it's received in a kind of affective sense.

 Andrea Luka Zimmerman 13:51